ateneva/dbt-data-transformations/dbt/README.md

   - [Performance](https://dbt-labs.github.io/dbt-project-evaluator/latest/rules/performance/)
   - [Governance](https://dbt-labs.github.io/dbt-project-evaluator/latest/rules/governance/#public-models-without-contracts)

-- Execute the following command to see if best practices have been followed in your project
+- Execute the following command to see if the best practices defined above have been followed in your project

 ```cmd
 dbt build --select package:dbt_project_evaluator